 An Executive Director runs the day-to-day operations of the CART Fund, and is paid on a part-time basis from interest earned on contributions to the Fund.

-CART is currently supported by Rotarians in Rotary Districts: 6900, 6910, 6920, 7670, 7680, 7690, 7710, 7720, 7730, 7750 and 7770 within the states of North Carolina, South Carolina and Georgia, as well as by D6780 in eastern Tennessee, D7570 in southwest Virginia and a Rotary club in Twin Falls Idaho.
+CART is currently supported by Rotarians in Rotary Districts: 6900, 6910, 6920, 6960, 6970, 7570, 7670, 7680, 7690, 7710, 7720, 7730, 7750 and 7770 within the states of North Carolina, South Carolina, Georgia, Virginia and Florida.
+Individual Rotary clubs across North America have chosen to support The CART Fund as a one-time project as well as an ongoing project.
+Individual Rotary clubs across North American have chosen to support The CART Fund as a one-time project as well as an ongoing project.
 For information on how your Rotary Club or you as an individual can join the fight against Alzheimer’s disease, please contact the CART Executive Director.
 (See Contact Us)

 The effect of donated change can be illustrated by considering that in the 11 Rotary districts of The Carolinas and Georgia, there are approximately 35,100 Rotarians.
 Assuming 85 percent attendance, 48 meetings a year and an average donation of just 35 cents, we can raise over $500,000 for research annually.
 Using this formula, Rotarians in the USA and Canada, combined, could provide over $5.5 million annually for Alzheimer’s research.